The-OpenROAD-Project/OpenROAD/src/gui/README.md

 gui::add_ruler x0 y0 x1 y1 label name
 ```

-Returns: name of the newly created ruler
+Returns: name of the newly created ruler.

 Options description:
 - ``x0, y0`` first end point of the ruler in microns.
 - ``x1, y1`` second end point of the ruler in microns.
 - ``label`` text label for the ruler.
-- ``name`` name of the ruler
+- ``name`` name of the ruler.

 To remove a single ruler: